 Temple Bar London talk series

-In October 2022 as part of our participation as exhibitors in the Oslo Architecture Triennale 2022 – Mission Neighbourhood, we staged a roundtable exploring how participatory community activities support neighbourhood identity and amenity at Sletteløkka in Oslo, more widely in Scandinavia and across the world.
+In October 2022 as part of our participation as exhibitors in the Oslo Architecture Triennale 2022 – Mission Neighbourhood, Lucy and collaborator Alex Furunes staged a roundtable at the venue exploring how participatory community activities support neighbourhood identity and amenity at SlettelĆøkka in Oslo, more widely in Scandinavia and across the world.
+Lucy and Dugnad Days’ client representative, Lars Eivind BjĆørnstad, Project Leader at Bydel Bjerke, alternated in chairing the different afternoon sessions.

-Venue: the former Edvard Munch Museum, Tøyengate 53, Oslo, Norway
+Venue: the former Edvard Munch Museum, TĆøyengate 53, Oslo, Norway

 Sat 29 Oct 2022, 13:00-15:30hrs.

-We have invited participants from Sletteløkka and others working on the project, along with some guest specialists.
-Join us to find out more, and have your say.
+We invited participants from SlettelĆøkka and others working on the project, along with some guest specialists.

 Programme: